elliothutchinson/elliothutchinson.github.io/web/portfolio/content/pages/cv.md

 * Ported web API for AI product recommendation service from Scala to Python that decreased maintenance efforts for ML team
 * Built Spring service for legacy CoreMedia CMS content that saved business users from recreating thousands of fragments

+##### Projects

+###### Back-to-School K-12 Teacher Lists
+Built service to retrieve back-to-school teacher lists with system to sign up and notify customers when schools release teacher lists with scheduler to check availability with support for fallback products and send list of product info and pricing to SOAP email service in Java, Spring, SQL Server, Couchbase.

+###### Product Search
+Migrated legacy search functionality from monolithic Endeca-based system to new microservice integrating with Bloomreach search engine written in Go.
+Added RESTful API for search with support for exposing facet, query filters, and pagination for catalog products.

+###### Server-Side Sponsored Products
+Built and collaborated with 3rd party to offer support for sponsored products in server-side search results to fulfill contractual product restrictions and improve performance and user experience over existing client-side implementation using Java, JSP, Struts.

+###### Micro App Server-Side Cache Layer
+Developed support for caching server-side requested React apps from legacy Struts app supporting arbitrary context information passed in app request with dynamic caching to transparently support future apps, and cache-clearing endpoints for CI pipeline.

+###### Product Info
+Developed API to acquire product data from multiple downstream services concurrently for pricing, availability, and static information with cache support and GraphQL API wrapper using Java, GraphQL, Spring, Couchbase.

 ---

 ### Software Engineer - Insight Global